Groups of people, each using their own computer (or tablet) can collaborate in the drawing of a map using PRSM.

 The network or map can be anything that has items (or 'factors' or 'nodes') connected by links (or ‘edges').

 In addition to the 'map' view, PRSM will also show a data view: a spreadsheet with one sheet for all the factors and and another for all the links.
 Each row describes a factor or link, and these can be edited from the data view as well as from the map view.
 The data view also shows some network statistics (degree, betweenness centrality etc.) and this view can be used to assign values to factors for analysis.

 Designed, shaped and coded by experts with an emphasis on security and ease of use

 PRSM is secure — the only way to gain access to a map is if you have the web address of the shared ‘room’, a random string of 12 letters.

 PRSM is GDPR compliant: for details see our privacy notice .

 Encoded data is transmitted between users using a server located in Ireland, and so does not leave the jurisdiction of the GDPR.
-You can save maps to your local computer in PRSM’s own format, save an image of the network, or export maps in one of several standard network formats.
+You can also install the server on your local intranet if you wish.
+You can save maps to your local computer in PRSM’s own format, save an image of the network, or export maps to Microsoft Excel or in one of several standard network formats.

 Shortly afterwards (early 2020), the COVID-19 pandemic meant that the kind of face-to-face mapping workshops we had been organising were no longer feasible.
 Over the course of 2020, we developed PRSM and somewhat hesitantly tried it out with some pilot workshops.
 Gradually, the reliability and capability of PRSM improved, and we learned how to run system mapping workshops online, which requires somewhat different strategies than face-face workshops.
 The core of PRSM is now stable and well tested, but it continues to be extended to add further features.